-Every day, dozens of elephants are lost to poaching and conflict.
+Every day, dozens of elephants are lost to human-wildlife conflict, accidents or poaching.
 It’s up to us to stop the ivory trade and protect these majestic animals.

 The illicit trade in endangered animals and plants — from elephant ivory to rhino horns to illegally logged hardwoods — has an even darker side.
 There is mounting evidence that this trade is a source of funding for organized crime and global terrorist networks, to the tune of US$ 10 billion a year.
 Wildlife trafficking doesn’t affect the security of just one habitat or one species — it affects the security of us all.